myportfolio-tech/fs-capstone/staffer/Auth.md

-# Users - RBAC - Testin
+# Users - RBAC - Testing
-The Staffer API grants uses RBAC to deletegate the following roles and their permissions:
+The Staffer API grants uses RBAC to delegate the following roles and their permissions:

 ## Roles